Iwouldstandinlineforthis/TokenSmith/README.md

 **Note that**: The interactive authentication can stay on the beachhead device and the operator does not need to worry about running a BOF or a foreign binary to risk detection.
 They only need to copy URLs to and from the endpoint.

-This separation is central to the tool's design and we'll explain further in our blog post on [JUMPSEC LABS](https://labs.jumpsec.com).

 ## Features and Roadmap
 Currently Supported Flows: